M-54 (Michigan highway): Current designation

 Originally, Saginaw Road in the Flint area was a part of the Saginaw Trail, a Native American footpath in the area.
 In the early 20th century, the highway was a part of the Dixie Highway through the area.
 When the state signed its highway system in 1919, Saginaw Road was part of M-10; later it was used as a section of US 10 in 1926.
 In August 1926, the Flint City Council renamed the former Western Road after Josiah Dallas Dort, a partner in GM.
 In 1941, the highway was moved eastward to follow Dort Highway, and the route through the city was designated Bus.
 US 10.

 The current M-54 was designated in 1962 for a former routing of US 10 through the Flint area; US 10 was moved after the completion of the I-75 freeway, and the M-54 designation was applied to the Saginaw Road-Dort Highway routing of US 10 from I-75 in Grand Blanc to M-83 in Birch Run.
 At the same time, Bus.
 US 10 became Bus.
 M-54 through Flint.
 An extension of Dort Highway in 1987 relocated the southern end of M-54 in Grand Blanc to end at exit 109 on I-75.

 Major intersections

 Business route

 Business M-54 (Bus.
 M-54) was a business loop in the Flint area.
 It ran for about 14.8 mi along Saginaw Road, which was also called Saginaw Street in the city of Flint.
 The highway connected to its parent, M-54, in Grand Blanc Township on the south end and ran through suburban Burton northwesterly into Flint.
 There it ran through downtown, passing under I-475 without an interchange.
 Bus.
-M-54 ran parallel to that freeway and met I-69 at an interchange near downtown.
-There were intersections with both directions of M-21; eastbound M-21 was routed on 5th Street while westbound traffic followed Court Street one block north.
+M-54 ran parallel to that freeway and met I-69/M-21 at an interchange near downtown.
+There were intersections with both directions of M-56.
 The highway crossed the Flint River and turned northward.
 Saginaw Street continued parallel to what is now I-475 before passing out of town.
 In Mount Morris Township north of Flint, the business loop terminated at the intersection with M-54 (Dort Highway).